NW-Demand-Response-Emissions-Impacts/Main/README.md

 ## Visualization
 ### Click [here](https://demand-response-impacts.herokuapp.com/home) to view the Dashboard!

-We created this dashboard for both a general public audience (main page) and for those who would like to learn more (more information page) about DR emissions impacts and the components that produce these impacts.
+We created this dashboard for both a general public audience ([home page](https://demand-response-impacts.herokuapp.com/home)) and for those who would like to learn more ([more information page](https://demand-response-impacts.herokuapp.com/more_info)) about DR emissions impacts and the components that produce these impacts.
 This includes hourly emissions rates, demand response potential for each product, and hours of demand response implementation.

 ## Project Design